Indian Antarctic Programme

 Deck of the excursion ship Finnpolaris which was used for the second Indian expedition to Antartica.

 History

-The origin of the Indian missions to the Antarctic are traced to the joint Indian Space Research Organisation – Hydrometeorological Centre of Russia agreements, which led to Indians, such as Dr. Paramjit Singh Sehra, joining the 17th Soviet Antarctic expedition of 1971–1973, Parmjit Singh Sehra - With rockets to India's Antarctic Program (in References).
+The origin of the Indian missions to the Antarctic are traced to the joint Indian Space Research Organisation – Hydrometeorological Centre of Russia agreements, which led to Indians, such as Dr. Parmjit Singh Sehra, joining the 17th Soviet Antarctic expedition of 1971–1973, Parmjit Singh Sehra - With rockets to India's Antarctic Program (in References).

 India officially acceded to the Antarctic Treaty System on 1 August 1983.
 On 12 September 1983, the country became the fifteenth Consultative Member of the Antarctic Treaty.

 Organization

 The National Centre for Polar and Ocean Research—a research and development body functioning under the Ministry of Earth Sciences, Government of India—controls the Indian Antarctic Programme.
 The NCPOR and the Department of Ocean Development select the members for India's Antarctic expeditions.
 After medical tests and subsequent acclimatisation training at the Himalayas, these selected members are also trained in survival, environment ethics, firefighting and operating in a group.

 One expedition costs up to ₹200 million.
 Logistical support to the various activities of the Indian Antarctic Programme is provided by the relevant branches of the Indian armed forces.
 The launching point of Indian expeditions has varied from Goa in India to Cape Town in South Africa on 19th expedition during the time of NCAOR Founding Director Dr. P C Pandey in December 1999.
 Over 70 institutes in India contributed to its Antarctic Programme as of 2007.